CentauriSolutions/EyeDP/README.md

 The easiest way to get started hosting EyeDP on your own infrastructure is to use Docker Compose.
-The following can be customized to your needs and should be places behind a load-balancer, such as Traefik or Nginx.
+The following can be customized to your needs and should be placed behind a load-balancer, such as Traefik or Nginx.

 ```yaml
 version: '3'